zanokulol/keytranslator/README.md

 # KeyTranslator
+## What is this?
-## A simple C++ tool that allows me to translate an input to another.
+This is a simple C++ tool that allows me to translate a keyboard layout to another.

 This is a simple and fairly useless tool for most people, but I made it just for using it on my school's computers.
 The school PCs don't give me admin permission so I used a workaround.